The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

 An Alumnus is an individual who has had a prior formal relationship with an organization of some form (corporate, non-profit, educational).

-The old definition according to Wikipedia for the term Alumni has always referred to an individuals alma-mater:
+The old definition (according to Wikipedia) for the term Alumni has always existed with reference to an individual's alma-mater:

 “A former student who has either attended or graduated in some fashion from an educational facility”

-The term Alumni is now broadened to include anyone who has had an affiliation of some form with an organization.
-The term is no longer just used for educational facilities, it now includes those affiliations with organizations (corporate/non-profit).
-It also no longer has to be someone who used to work full-time for that organization, it has been expanded to include part-time, interns and volunteers.
+The term has now broadened to include anyone who has had an affiliation of some form with an organization - i.e. not only educational facilities, but it now includes affiliations with corporate or non-profit entities.
+It also no longer has to be someone who used to work full-time for that organization: it has expanded to include part-timers, interns and volunteers.

-The evolution of the term reflects the changing business environments where organizations are keen to maintain a relationship with anyone who they have had a formal relationship, as each segment of Alumni can provide differing values whether it be interns converting to employees, retirees providing knowledge transfer or volunteers as brand advocates.
+The evolution of the term reflects the changing business environments in which organizations are keen to maintain a relationship with anyone whom they have had a formal relationship with, as each segment of Alumni can provide differing values - whether it be interns converting to employees, retirees providing knowledge transfer, or volunteers as brand advocates.